- What We Do

 The investigative team may decide to repeat a forensic interview if there is reason to believe that the child wasn’t ready.

-When the investigative team assesses that a forensic medical exam is indicated, you and your child will go to the Shelby Rape Crisis Center for the exam.
+When the investigative team assesses that a forensic medical exam is indicated, your child will go to the on-site medical clinic operated by the Shelby County Crime Victims & Rape Crisis Center for the exam.
 Medical exams are conducted by specially trained nurse practitioners.

 Child sexual abuse usually happens with no witnesses.
 There is often no medical evidence.
 Some victims are too young to take the stand.
 Many children never tell a safe adult what happened to them.
 The child advocacy model was developed by a prosecutor to improve prosecution rates and make the justice system less traumatizing to young victims.
 Research shows the model is working to make changes; prosecution rates have increased in the past two decades.